coderefinery/train-the-trainer/content/why-teach-together.rst

 * Many of the previously presented teaching strategies work best in large courses - this makes the course more engaging than a small event with minimal interaction.
+* More engaging for the audience.
+* Easier on-boarding of new instructors (less "scary" to teach a new course with other instructors).

 Challenges and disadvantages